Rojaun-Dev/Sparrow-new/README.md

 ## Environment Configuration

 This project uses shared environment variables for both the client and backend.
-The environment files should be placed at the root of the project.
+The environment files are loaded from the root of the project for both applications.

 ### Setting Up Environment Files